Home Assistant Automation - Possibilities & Basics

 stored_traces: 100

-When using multiple if-conditions, the traces are relatively difficult to interpret as there is no indication of the condition or its entities: Although the step details show the result of the queries, they only provide an indication of which condition led to the result by means of internal numbering:
+When using multiple if-conditions, the traces were originally relatively difficult to interpret, as there was no indication of the condition or its entities: although the step details showed the result of the queries, they only gave an indication of which condition led to the result by means of internal numbering:

 My problem with the concept: trigger - condition - action